esc/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

-Animation Templates have some special case handling (not shown here) since their functions take 2 parameters: the *instance* to be rendered, and the value of *time* at which to render it’s attributes.
+Animation Templates have some special case handling (not shown here) since their functions take 2 parameters: the *instance* to be rendered, and the value of *time* at which to render its attributes.